NXT Breakout Tournament

-The NXT Breakout Tournament is a professional wrestling single elimination tournament produced by WWE for the NXT brand.
-It was first introduced in 2019 and features eight wrestlers who are new arrivals on NXT (usually WWE Performance Center recruits making their NXT television debuts).
+The NXT Breakout Tournament is a professional wrestling single elimination tournament produced by professional wrestling promotion WWE for the NXT brand.
+It was first introduced in 2019 and features eight wrestlers who are new arrivals on NXT (usually WWE Performance Center recruits making their WWE NXT television debuts).
 The winner receives a championship match of their choice, which they can cash in at any time.